 Not normally.
 The truck tyre baler has been designed to deal with unprocessed truck tyres.
 However, when combined with a sidewall cutter it is possible to cut the sidewalls from tyres separating the sidewalls and treads.
 Then the tyre parts can be deposited into the MKII tyre baler in a specific pattern to produce a bale containing up to 26 tyres.
-Watch the video to see how to bale truck tyres in a MKII baler.
+Watch the video of the truck tyre baler in action to see how to bale truck tyres in a MKII baler.
 A number of our customers now operate a sidewall cutter and MKII baler together and find that this combination is ideal for dealing with a wide range of road going tyres.

 The Gradeall MKII Tyre Baler is one of the most cost-effective Tyre Balers in Europe today in terms of capital cost.
 It also offers fantastic operational efficiency in that it can be operated by one person, and the baling wire cost per bale is minimal, the typical cost per bale with baling wire and electricity included is £2.60 (based on average UK electricity costs).

-Gradeall can supply this machine on a purchase, purchase with lease finance or rental basis over a fixed period.
+Gradeall can supply this tyre baling machine on a purchase, purchase with lease finance or rental basis over a fixed period.

 To find out more about the Gradeall MKII tire baler feel free to contact us.